(See the Undergraduate Bulletin)

 A. Transferring to the University of Rochester

 Transfer students from other colleges and universities must satisfy all requirements for graduation.
-Academic advisers are available to assist transfers with their concerns.
+Academic advisors are available to assist transfers with their concerns.
 Please note in particular the special cluster provisions created for transfer students.

 It is possible that a transfer student will have extreme difficulty in meeting all requirements for graduation.
-If this is the case, he/she should contact a faculty adviser or an academic adviser to discuss the problem.
+If this is the case, he/she should contact a faculty advisor or an academic advisor to discuss the problem.
 After careful consideration, a petition stating the student’s case may be presented to the Administrative Committee through the Center for Advising Services in Lattimore.
 The student will receive an answer in writing.

 Financial aid is available to transfer students.
 Application forms for financial aid and information are available from the Financial Aid Office in Wallis Hall.